diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 	    "status": "idle"
 	  }]
 	}

-### queues
-Returns the existing transformation queues and their contents.
-All transformations to be executed are lined up in those queues.

-Method: GET
-Path: /queues

-**Parameters:**
-- `typ=String`
-    filter by transformation type (e.g. oozie,hive,mapreduce,filesystem,pig)

-**Returns**

-A record consisting of an overview summarizing the number of transformations queued up per type and the heads of the transformation type-specific queues.

-E.g.,

-     {
-       "overview": {
-        "hive": 1
-        "oozie" : 1
-      },
-      "queues": {
-        "oozie": [],
-        "hive : []
-      }

 ### materialize
 Materialize view(s) - i.e., load the data of the designated views and their dependencies, if not already materialized and current in terms of data and transformation version checksums.